 Stain the front and sides of the frame

-I mixed my stain with water because I wanted the stain VERY light.
+Mix stain with water to get a lighter stain color.
 I put 2 tablespoons of stain and mixed it with 1/2 cup of water.
 I used a walnut stain color.

 Making the ornaments.
 This is my craft corner.
 I have all of my supplies organized in my new Dream Box Organizer.
 It’s so great to be able to find everything!